kgong148/cs122b-spring21-project4-android-example/README.md

 This is an example Android project to demonstrate how to:

 - Change between Android Activities
-- Make RESTful HTTPS requests
+- Make RESTFul HTTPS requests
 - Maintain cookies
 - Use ListView with custom row layout
 - HTTP is supported by checking /app/src/main/AndroidManifest.xml